WasabiAiR/stow/google/README.md

 Configuration...
 You need to create a project in google, and then create a service account in google tied to that project.
 You will need to download a `.json` file with the configuration for the service account.
 To run the test suite, the service account will need edit privileges inside the project.

-To run the test suite, set the `GOOGLE_CREDENTIALS_FILE` environment variable to point to the location of the .json file containing the service account credentials, otherwise the test suite will not be run.
+To run the test suite, set the `GOOGLE_CREDENTIALS_FILE` environment variable to point to the location of the .json file containing the service account credentials and set `GOOGLE_PROJECT_ID` to the project ID, otherwise the test suite will not be run.

 ---